 The Slick Rock Technical Report states an updated preliminary economic assessment for the combined Velvet-Wood and Slick Rock Projects.
 Project cost estimates are based on a conventional random room and pillar underground mine operation at the Velvet-Wood and Slick Rock mine areas.
-Mined material would be hauled by truck to the Shootaring Canyon Mill approximately 180 miles from Velvet-Wood and 200 miles from Slick Rock.
-Commodity prices used in the preliminary economic assessment are US\$70.00/lb. for uranium oxide and US\$12.00/lb. for $V_2O_5$ .
-Respective mill recoveries are estimated at 92% $U_3O_8$ and 75% $V_2O_5$ .
+Mined material would be hauled by truck to the Shootaring Canyon mill approximately 180 miles from Velvet-Wood and 200 miles from Slick Rock.
+Commodity prices used in the preliminary economic assessment are US\$70.00 per pound. for uranium oxide and US\$12.00 per pound. for V_2O_5 .
+Respective mill recoveries are estimated at 92% U3O8 and 75% V2O5.
 Total initial capital expenditures, not including current and sunk costs, is estimated at US\$122.3 million.
 Total weighted average operating expenses is estimated at US\$244 per ton mined and processed.
 The total cost per ton to produce saleable uranium and vanadium products is estimated at US\$290 per ton.
 This compares to an estimated gross value of US\$741 per ton.

-The preliminary economic assessment set out a pre-tax project internal rate of return of 40% and a net present value of US\$238 million, based on a discount rate of 8% and a uranium price of US\$70.00/lb., along with a vanadium price of US\$12.00/lb. for the two combined projects.
-The report states average annual production of approximately 750,000 pounds of uranium and 2.5 million pounds of vanadium per year is estimated over the 15-year mine life.
-The technical report estimates 1.7 million tons containing some 7.7 million pounds $eU_3O_8$ for the Slick Rock project alone, with a vanadium to uranium ratio of 6 to 1.
+The preliminary economic assessment set out a pre-tax project internal rate of return of 40% and a net present value of US\$238 million, based on a discount rate of 8% and a uranium price of US\$70.00 per pound, along with a vanadium price of US\$12.00 per pound. for the two combined projects.
+The report states average annual production of approximately 750,000 pounds of uranium and 2.5 Mlbs of vanadium per year is estimated over the 15-year mine life.
+The technical report estimates 1.7 million tons containing some 7.7 Mlbs eU_3O_8 for the Slick Rock project alone, with a vanadium to uranium ratio of 6 to 1.